Aleixis/Unideals2/README.md

 Stripe (>=10.7.0)

 Also, make sure you have run the database file (see server/UniDeals.sql) on your own database.
-In the file (server/db.js), you need to change your database user, host, and password.
+In the file (server/db.js), you need to change your database user, host, and password.(Ying's branch)

 1. Run `ng serve` for a development server for Angular.
 Then navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

-2. Open a new terminal and navigate to the root folder of the server by using `cd server`.
+2. Open a new terminal and navigate to the root folder of the server by using `cd server`.Then, install the 'cors' module using npm, you can do this by running the following command in your terminal or command prompt:'npm install cors'.
 Then, run `node server.js` to start the Node.js server.

 Now you should be able to view the project.